 \begin{proof} By~\cite[Prop.\,5.3.9\,(ii)]{BBD-pervers}, there exists an integer~$n\geq 1$ and a geometrically simple perverse sheaf $N$ on $X_{k_n}$ such that $M=f_{n*} N$, where $f_n\colon X_{k_n}\to X$ is the base change morphism.
 Since $N$ is non-zero, we deduce that $n\ll c_u(M)$ by looking at the rank at a generic point of the support.
 The base change of~$M$ to~$k_n$ is then a direct sum of geometrically simple perverse sheaves. \end{proof}

 \begin{lemma} Let $k$ be a finite field and $\bar{k}$ an algebraic closure of~$k$.
 Let $\ell$ be a prime different from the characteristic of~$k$.
 Let $X$ be a smooth and geometrically connected quasi-projective variety over~$k$.
-Two arithmetically simple perverse sheaves on~$X$ are geometrically isomorphic if and only if there exists $\alpha\in\Qlb$ such that $M\simeq \alpha^{\deg}\otimes N$. \end{lemma}
+Two perverse sheaves~$M$ et~$N$ on~$X$ which are geometrically simple are geometrically isomorphic if and only if there exists $\alpha\in\Qlb$ such that $M\simeq \alpha^{\deg}\otimes N$. \end{lemma}

 This is a standard fact (see, e.g.,~\cite[Lemme\,4.4.4]{loeser-determinant}).